GauravHedau/DSA/README.md

 # DSA
-Solved more than 300 problem contain all the topic in java language.
+Solved more than 500 problems containing all the topics of data structure and algorithms in Java language.